 Installation usually involves cutting through the bottom of your floor.
 Yikes!
 That’s why you don’t want a cowboy riding into town.
 There’ll be an air intake, an air exhaust, a fuel line running from your tank to the heater, power wiring and thermostat control wiring.

 Of course, if you’re a skilled mechanic and you’re building your own van from scratch, you can just buy the kits for diy installation.
+Ebay is a great of affordable new diesel heaters and the reviews of the dealer can usually be trusted.

 Diesel and propane heaters warm slowly and steadily rather than the blast of a fan heater, so tend to be more comfortable.
 They create little condensation too.
 Expect to pay between £1,000 and £2,000 for the equipment and installation.